Ingolfurinn/QuandleRUN-Thesis/README.md

 This is a repository for my Bachelor graduation project and Honours Academy final project.

-## Installation guide for "Software"
+## Installation guide for "Software" for UNIX systems.

 * Only QuandleRUN:
   1. Install [Magma](magma.maths.usyd.edu.au).